caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

     - Define and test your routes with scalar.
     - Routes will be: [HttpGet], [HttpPut], [HttpPost], [HttpDelete], etc...
     - The routes should return HTTP response codes (200, 201, 400, 404 etc...)
-5. IMPLEMENT YOUR DATABASE CONTEXT AND ENTITY FRAMEWORK:
+# 5. IMPLEMENT YOUR DATABASE CONTEXT AND ENTITY FRAMEWORK:
    Implementing a db allows you to store data persistently.
-Make sure to have SQL Server installed.
+Make sure to have SQL Server installed.<br>
    The Entity Framework (EF Core) is an Object-Relational Mapper (ORM) that makes it easier to work with your database using C# objects instead of writing raw SQL queries.
     - To start, create a folder to hold your db context.
 This example uses Data.VideoGameDbContext.cs.
     - You'll need to install the MicrosoftEntityFrameworkCore.
 You can have the IDE do it for you by typing in: